Cognitive Behavioural Therapist in London

 Sessions with our Cognitive Behavioural Therapists are by prepaid appointments only.
 You can find out more about our fees on our Fees Page.

 Types of Therapies used by a Cognitive Behavioural Therapist

 Cognitive Behavioural Therapy was developed by American psychiatrist Professor Aaron Beck in the early 1960s.
 In recent years CBT has expanded its focus to include a so-called third wave of psychotherapies, which includes Acceptance and Commitment Therapy, Compassion Focused Therapy, Cognitive Analytic Therapy, Mindfulness, Dialectical Behaviour Therapy and Schema Therapy.

 These approaches focus on the way you think and/or the way you behave.
 They are most commonly used to treat anxiety and depression, but can be useful for other mental and physical health problems, such as pain management, learning disabilities, ADHD, anger management, bipolar disorder and psychosis.

 CBT for PTSD in London.
 PTSD happens when a person has faced a trauma recently.
 The trauma they have faced keeps its place in their minds for long and keep irritating them in the form of flashbacks and nightmares.
 If …

 CBT for Bipolar Disorder in London CBT for Bipolar Disorder in London.
 Cognitive behaviour therapy is a form of psychotherapy that can help to handle bipolar disorders.
 Psychotherapy may require an interaction with a therapist on an individual basis.
 In …

-CBT for Specific Phobia in London.
-When you suffer from incapacitating phobia, it is important to realise that you don’t have to live with it forever.
-You have choices that you can make to feel better.
-CBT Therapy is the most effective …
+CBT for Specific Phobia in London CBT for Specific Phobia in London: The IPC Approach When you suffer from incapacitating phobia, it is important to realise that you don’t have to live with it forever.
+You have choices that you can make …